darwingp/darwin/README.md

  - metrics (how many instrs used, distance, finished or not, # crashes, location of crashes)
    - These metrics could translate into behavioral diversity

+## Terminology

+"testcase" -> A function that takes a Push program and returns a numberical error value.
+              These are usually created/declared through the testcase macro.

+"gene" -> A hash map containing a key :instruction which denotes the value of the gene
+          and other keys representing epigenetic markers.
+Some epigenetic markers include:
+  - `:silent` -> if set to true, the gene is not expressed.
+  - `:open`  -> the number of open parens to insert after the gene
+  - `:close` -> the number of close parens to insert after the gene
+  - `:no-op` -> No-ops the gene.
+The gene still affects genome translation.

+"individual" -> A hashmap containing the following keys:
+  {
+    :program '()   ; A list of instructions and literals :genome '()    ; A list of @gene@s
+    :total-error 0 ; A numeric value equal to the sum of all errors :errors '()    ; A list of numeric values, where a value at index n corresponds to ; the error on the nth test case.
+  }

+"population" -> A set of individuals
+"generation" -> At any given state of the GP algorithm, the set of individuals
+                who are ontologically related to the initial population and have similar lineage, as well as any programs introduced into that set.

 ## TODO

 ### Nate (up to virtual machine)